 We where here for the stunning Atacama Desert.
 We stayed for 4 nights so we could get three full days.
 Being the driest desert in the world we assumed although it may be cold it would still be warm in the day due to all the sunshine… Well, unfortunately we got one day of rain and snow!
 This is so rare, so it felt like a little bit of bad luck as some of our tours got cancelled.
 But we did get to see the out-of-this-world Valle de la luna.

-After nearly two weeks of intense travelling and lots of outdoors activities, we needed some comfort and good food!
-After many recommendations, Buenos Aires was added to our South America itinerary.
+After nearly two weeks of intense travelling and lots of outdoor activities, we needed some comfort and good food!
+After many recommendations, Buenos Aires was added to our South American itinerary.

 We stayed in a super cute little boutique hotel in the hipster neighbourhood of San Telmo.
 Stay here for a more authentic and local experience of Buenos Aires.
 I ate my body weight in steak and drank a fair few glasses of Malbec, we danced tango with locals and I ate choripan every single day.
 Man it was a good.